anderssandstrom/e3-ecmc_plugin_socketcan/kvaser/obsolete/README.md

 ## History
-Kavser does not support socketcan for kernel 3.10.
+Kvaser does not support socketcan for kernel 3.10.
-However the Kavser support supllied a custom driver for Kernel 3.10 for testing.
+However, Kvaser support supplied a custom driver for Kernel 3.10 for testing.

 ## Files
 In this dir you will find two files: